sukyee88/pdsnd_github/README.md

 ### Description
 Interactive command-line program which shows statistics of bike sharing in different cities

+To start program, launch terminal and run bikeshare.py file

 ### Files used
 multiple csv files